Homemade Hoagie Rolls

 Step 6

 Prepare for baking.
-Use a sharp serrated edge knife to cut diagonal slits in the tops of the rolls.
-Beat one large egg with a bit of water, and using a pastry brush, spread a thin layer over the tops of the bread/rolls.
-Add a sprinkle of kosher salt.
+Use a sharp serrated edge knife to cut a few deep slits along the tops of each roll.
+Beat one large egg with a bit of water, and use a pastry brush to spread a thin layer over the tops of the rolls.

 Step 7

 Bake.
-Bake hoagie rolls in a preheated 400-degree oven, until done, approximately 25 minutes.
-The bottoms should be slightly browned, and the tops a nice golden brown.
-Remove rolls to a cooling rack.
+Bake hoagie rolls in a preheated 350-degree oven, until done, approximately 15-18 minutes.
+The bottoms should be slightly browned.
+Remove rolls to wire cooling racks.

-Freezing Tip: You can freeze these hoagie rolls in freezer bags for up to three months.
+- Freezing Tip: You can freeze these hoagie rolls in freezer bags for up to three months.
+I recommend wrapping each hoagie roll in cling wrap and then place in freezer bags.

 Active Dry Yeast vs Instant Yeast: